Anki Backlog Rescue: Settings, Habits, and Filters to Clear Reviews Fast

 Here’s the thing: Anki backlogs aren’t a moral failing.
 They’re a math and habit problem.
 With a few steady moves, you can clear the pile and keep it from coming back.
 And no, it doesn’t require three-hour marathon sessions every day.
 It’s kinder and a lot more boring than that—which is exactly why it works.

-Why Backlogs Happen (And No, You’re Not Broken)
+Why Anki Backlogs Happen (And You Are Not Broken)

 Most backlogs come from three culprits: